gweezini/SamaSave/README.md

 ---

 ### 🛠️ How to Run the Prototype Locally
 Our prototype is built purely on React Native (Expo) for easy cross-platform testing.
-To run it on your local machine:
+To run it on your terminal:

 1. Clone the repository and navigate to the frontend folder:
 > cd frontend